knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

    spec:
      numPartitions: 1
      replicationFactor: 1
+     retentionMillis: 604800000
    ```

    You can configure the number of partitions with `numPartitions`, as well as
    the replication factor with `replicationFactor`.
+You can set the
-If not set, both will
+   retention Time of topic (in millisecond) with `retentionMillis`.
+If not set,
-   default to the values provided in the `eventing-kafka.kafka.topic` section of
+   all values will default to the values provided in the `eventing-kafka.kafka.topic` section of
    the `config-kafka` ConfigMap.

 ## Components